Laparoscopic Surgery for Fibroids: A Choice for Fertility

 By C.R.
 Zwolinski

 Uterine fibroids, non-malignant tumors in and around the uterus consisting of collagen and other soft tissue, can impede fertility.
-Depending upon the number of fibroids, their type, how quick they grow and their location, they can interfere with conception by changing the shape of the uterine cavity, and impinging on the uterine lining.
+Depending upon the number of fibroids, their type, how quickly they grow, and their location, they can interfere with conception by changing the shape of the uterine cavity and impinging on the uterine lining.
 They can also grow larger during pregnancy; the rising amounts of progesterone triggers fibroid growth.
-This can can cause fetal abnormalities and miscarriage.
+This can cause fetal abnormalities and miscarriage.
 Certain types of small fibroids, usually outside the uterine cavity may be monitored before fertility treatments take place and a doctor may determine that surgery is not necessary.
 Most doctors prefer for the majority of fibroids to be removed before attempting fertility treatments.

 If small fibroids are discovered, a hysteroscopic myomectomy can be performed.
 This is a minimally invasive technique which is only useful for the removal of tiny fibroids growing on the surface of the uterine wall.
 Often, by the time a woman discovers she has fibroids, they are too large to be removed by this technique.

 In addition to causing fertility problems, fibroids can cause heavy bleeding, extreme pain, and put pressure on the pelvic organs, including the digestive tract.
 Surgery is generally recommended to ease the symptoms of fibroids.